-Note that the list of predefined layouts varies with the number of voices that are still available after the current track.
+Note The list of predefined layouts varies with the number of voices that are still available after the current track.
 For example, only 1-VOICE layouts will be available on track 8.

 4.5.
-Track layouts examples
+Track layouts - Examples

-Here are some examples of basic track layouts:
+Some examples of basic track layouts: